tobytwigger/laravel-job-status/docs/docs/retrieve-status.md

 # Job Status
 > How to retrieve information about the status of running jobs.

+This is to do with using the backend.
+You can see the Vue integration page for the main Vue integration.

 ## Retrieving a status model

 The status model is an eloquent model which represents a job.
 There is one per job, and it holds info about the messages sent, the job status, runtime etc.